 - Prevent or delay significant joint damage and deformity.

 - Improve quality of life.

 Medicines called disease-modifying antirheumatic drugs (DMARDs) can slow or sometimes prevent joint destruction.
-Starting treatment early with DMARDs can reduce the severity of the disease.3 DMARDs are also called immunosuppressive drugs or slow-acting antirheumatic drugs (SAARDs).
-These medicines work best when taken over a long period to help control the disease.8
+Starting treatment early with DMARDs can reduce the severity of the disease.2 DMARDs are also called immunosuppressive drugs or slow-acting antirheumatic drugs (SAARDs).
+These medicines are usually taken over a long period to help control the disease.

 Some medicines for rheumatoid arthritis may cause birth defects.
 If you are pregnant or are trying to become pregnant, talk with your doctor about your medicines.

 Disease-modifying antirheumatic drugs (DMARDs) are usually started within 3 months of your diagnosis.
 They are used to control the progression of RA and to try to prevent joint damage and disability.
 DMARDs are often given in combination with other medicines.

 Commonly used nonbiologic DMARDs

 Biologic DMARDs (biologics)